asyrjasalo/dockoon/README.md

     ./dockoon

+You can use Mockoon GUI to edit `apis.json` copied to the image by the script.

-Any `mockoon` CLI arguments are accepted:
+Any `mockoon-cli` arguments are accepted:

     ./dockoon start --data https://file-server/apis.json --index 0 --port 8080